What is 360 degree feedback? Or more importantly, how can I start giving more effective feedback?

 - Does the individual actively seek out opportunities to collaborate with others?

-- Does the individual contribute positively to team dynamics?
+- How well does the individual contribute positively to team dynamics?

 - Does the individual respect and value the opinions of others?